 Sudden Cardiac Arrest (SCA)

-ElevatedCPR therapy is a technologically-advanced method of performing device-assisted head up CPR that incorporates lifting the head, heart, and thorax in a multi-angled incline, in a timed sequence, in conjunction with best practice resuscitation protocols.
+The ElevatedCPR method is a technologically-advanced technique for performing device-assisted head up CPR that incorporates raising the head, heart, and thorax in a multi-level elevation, in a timed sequence, in conjunction with best practice resuscitation protocols.

 Founded in Minneapolis, MN as Minnesota Resuscitation Solutions in 2015, AdvancedCPR Solutions is the pioneer of the ElevatedCPR method, a broad, patent-protected evidence-based resuscitation technique centered on patient positioning that could potentially improve survival of sudden cardiac arrest.
 Our early stage medical device firm is focused on the development and commercialization of delivery mechanisms, methods, and devices that enable the ElevatedCPR method to potentially improve survival of cardiac arrest.

 The EleGARDTM Patient Positioning System precisely, rapidly, and consistently positions the patient for CPR and airway management and raises the patient into the proper multi-level elevation to support the use of the ElevatedCPR method in the pre-hospital and hospital settings.

 4. Ryu, et al., Resuscitation, 2016

 10. “Annual Incidence of Adult and Pediatric In-Hospital Cardiac Arrest in the United States”.Circulation: Cardiovascular Quality and Outcomes, July 2019.